Abraham Weinberg: Background

 In 1933, Schultz was indicted for tax evasion.
 Rather than face the charges, Schultz went into hiding and Weinberg assumed control of his criminal operations.
 When Schultz returned from hiding and won acquittal on the charges against him, he became suspicious of Weinberg, as it was rumored that Weinberg had been secretly negotiating with mob boss Lucky Luciano and Murder, Inc. boss Louis Buchalter to retain control of the Schultz organization.

 On April 23, 1935, Bo Weinberg married Anna May Turner.
 According to the 1930 U.S. Census and the 1925 New York Census she was born in either 1915 or 1916, not in 1912 as stated in the marriage record.

 Disappearance

 On September 9, 1935, Bo Weinberg left a Midtown Manhattan nightclub and was never seen again.
 Conflicting reports emerged about the manner of his death.
-Gangland lore held that Schultz had personally executed him with a .45 automatic in a Midtown hotel room, while Schultz' lawyer Dixie Davis reported witnessing Schultz' bodyguard Lulu Rosenkrantz shoot Weinberg in the back of a car after a night of drinking; Davis later maintained that the shooting could have been accidental.
-Schultz himself informed Weinberg's brother George that "We hadda put a kimono on Bo," Schultz' code phrase to indicate that Weinberg's corpse had been encased in cement and dropped into the East River.
+Gangland lore held that Schultz shot him with a .45 automatic in a Midtown hotel room, while Schultz' lawyer Dixie Davis reported witnessing Schultz' bodyguard Lulu Rosenkrantz shoot Weinberg in the back of a car after a night of drinking; Davis later maintained that the shooting could have been accidental.
+Schultz informed Weinberg's brother George that "We hadda put a kimono on Bo," Schultz' code phrase to indicate that Weinberg's corpse had been encased in cement and dropped into the East River.